KashmereLabs/Streamworks/Readme.md

+# Streamworks

-# Send and recieve ethereum invoices and reconcile payment data with the blockchain.
+## Send and recieve ethereum invoices and reconcile payments with the blockchain.

 ## This app uses DFuse library to reconcile invoice payment with blockchain data.